Singapore National Day parade: Highlights

 Float displays also featured prominently in the Show segments of the 1970s and 1980s where floats were designed to promote government campaigns or highlight the works of various public and private companies.
 This returned in the editions of 1991, 1993 and 1998 and in NDP 2005 as a visual representation of Singapore's past 40 years of nation building, with further reappearances at NDP 2009 and at NDP 2010 to symbolize the mixture of peoples that make up Singapore today.
-Floats would return in the 2015, 2017 and 2019 editions.
+Floats would return in the 2015, 2017, 2019 and 2023 editions.
 Boats and floats on the Marina Bay area in view of the crowds were one of the highlights of the 1993 and 2018 show segments.

 Parades today, held from dusk to night, end in the climax of fireworks displays which have become a prominent feature in every parade, which followed by a medley of songs and then reciting the pledge and singing "Majulah Singapura".
-However, in the early parades that were held in the day (from 1965–72) and later afternoon to evening NDP editions from 1973 to 1980, 1982 and 1984, mass lion and dragon dance displays are actually the parade finale.
+However, in the early parades that were held in the day (from 1965 to 1972) and later afternoon to evening NDP editions from 1973 to 1980, 1982 and 1984, mass lion and dragon dance displays are actually the parade finale.
 Lion and dragon dance troupes from various community centres and clan associations would gather on the field to the resonating sound of drumbeats to put on a fiery display that end the parade on an auspicious note, joined by flag dancers.
 These troupes later became integral parts of the 1985, 1990 and 1993 NDPs.

 Participating organizations

 Though every show would see the participation of an assortment of public and private companies, there are three main anchors taking on each Act in the show segment.
-They are the Peoples' Association and the PA Youth Movement (which involvement started in 1984, and one of the founding participants), the Singapore Soka Association (SSA) (active since the 1970s) and the Ministry of Education, which would be represented by an individual institution or a cluster of schools, and also a founding participant of the parades.
+They are the Peoples' Association and the PA Youth Movement (which involvement started in 1984, and one of the founding participants), the Soka Gakkai Singapore (SGS) (active since the 1970s) and the Ministry of Education, which would be represented by an individual institution or a cluster of schools, and also a founding participant of the parades since the first in 1966.
 The latter also provides the Combined Schools Band and the Combined School Choirs, another regular part of the NDP itself, and since the 1980s has been part of the national celebrations.
+The CSC became a virtual pre-recorded segment of the parade from 2020 onwards.
 The Ministry also provides the School Display Band for the pre-parade segment of the programme, coming from one of the many schools in the island country pre-selected for performance in the event.
 Occasionally the SDB is made up of select bands from Singapore high schools.
 Since 2016, volunteers from Team Nila are also involved as Precinct Ushers, Safety Management Aides and, most recently, as pre-show Active Health Ambassadors.